Man at the Crossroads: Commission

-Rivera was officially commissioned by Todd, Robertson & Todd, the development agents for the complex.
+Rivera was officially commissioned by Todd, Robertson & Todd, the development agents for Rockefeller Center.
 The full commission had planned for Man at the Crossroads to be a three-paneled mural.
 The two panels to either side, The Frontier of Ethical Evolution and The Frontier of Material Development, would respectively contrast capitalism and socialism.
 According to Rivera's verbal description of the planned mural, the center panel would depict a person at the literal intersection of these two ideals (namely, the "man at the crossroads").

 The RCA Building lobby's wall had such a prominent position within Rockefeller Center that John and Abby Rockefeller's son Nelson had originally wanted Henri Matisse and Pablo Picasso to create the paintings on either side of Man at the Crossroads.
-Nelson Rockefeller had chosen these artists because he favored their modern style.
+Nelson had chosen these artists because he favored their modern style.
 Rivera's artistic renown made his commission all the more fitting, since it was so prominently located.
 However, neither of the other two artists were available: Matisse was already completing commissions for Philadelphia's Barnes Foundation at the time, while Picasso never responded to the wire that requested a meeting with "Pierre Picasso".
 Josep Maria Sert and Frank Brangwyn were later hired to paint other murals in their place.
 Sert would paint murals on the northern corridor, while Brangwyn would paint murals on the southern corridor.

 Rivera did not agree with principal Rockefeller Center architect Raymond Hood's suggestion that the mural be commissioned exclusively in grayscale colors.
-Rivera also declined to take part in an artistic competition prior to the announcement of his commission, and he wanted to withdraw from the project when it was announced that neither Matisse nor Picasso would be painting at the RCA Building.
+He also declined to take part in an artistic competition prior to the announcement of his commission, and wanted to withdraw from the project when it was announced that neither Matisse nor Picasso would be painting at the RCA Building.
 He eventually acquiesced after Nelson convinced Hood to remove his grayscale requirement and allowed Rivera to paint Man at the Crossroads in a fresco format.
 However, Rivera withdrew again after Sert and Brangwyn were announced as the new artists, calling them "two inferior painters".
 He eventually rejoined the project by fall 1932.